Skip to main content

 Frequently Asked Questions

-STATE BANK OF SCOTIA has a Bank Health Score of B (67/100).
+State Bank of Scotia has a Bank Health Score of B (67/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 29.01%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-STATE BANK OF SCOTIA holds $59M in total assets and $47M in total deposits.
-It is located in SCOTIA, NEBRASKA (FDIC Certificate #14069).
+State Bank of Scotia holds $59M in total assets and $47M in total deposits.
+It is headquartered in Scotia, Nebraska (FDIC Certificate #14069).

-STATE BANK OF SCOTIA has a Tier 1 capital ratio of 29.01%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 7.75%, and the return on assets is 1.18%.
+State Bank of Scotia has a Tier 1 capital ratio of 29.01%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 7.75%, and the return on assets is 1.18%.

 Yes.
-STATE BANK OF SCOTIA is FDIC-insured (Certificate #14069).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+State Bank of Scotia is FDIC-insured (Certificate #14069).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: